trustoverip/tswg-tsp-specification/spec/spec.md

 ### TSP Signature

-The third part of a TSP message is the signature signed by the sender.
+The third part of a TSP message is the message signature of the sender.

 ```text
 TSP_Signature = TSP_SIGN({TSP_Envelope, TSP_Payload})